Analysis | Moms, Black Americans and educators are in trouble as economic recovery slows

 In recent weeks, she stopped looking for work.
 She’s struggling to manage her children’s classes, and she said she was feeling discouraged by how few jobs are available.
 Her kids alternate between in-person schooling and virtual learning from home.
 Smith decided to enroll in an online training course herself to become a phlebotomist.

 “I’m barely making it right now,” Smith said.
-“I’m hoping the health care field will be better.”
+“I’m hoping the health-care field will be better.”

 Early on in the crisis, the vast majority of workers believed their layoffs would be temporary.
 But more workers like Smith are learning their jobs are gone for good.
-The ranks of the permanent job losers has more than tripled since the crisis began, and economists predict it the ultimate damage could be as bad as the Great Recession.
+The ranks of the permanent job losers has more than tripled since the crisis began, and economists predict the ultimate damage could be as bad as the Great Recession.

 Each of those job losers will have to find a new employer or, like Smith, even a new line of work; all while wrestling with the daily reality of life amid a global pandemic.
 This prolonged unemployment and time-consuming and expensive retraining will only serve to slow the U.S. recovery.

-“With permanent job losses clearly rising...the struggles will become more widespread and evident,” said Seema Shah, chief strategist at Principal Global Investors in a note to clients.
+“With permanent job losses clearly rising … the struggles will become more widespread and evident,” said Seema Shah, chief strategist at Principal Global Investors in a note to clients.
 “Economic scarring is likely to become more apparent in the fourth quarter as more companies finally start to throw in the towel, reporting closures and job cuts.”

 Black workers’ struggles intensify

-Before this jobs report, The Post published an analysis finding that black men and women had been left behind in the economic recovery.
+Before this jobs report, The Post published an analysis finding that Black men and women had been left behind in the economic recovery.
 September’s numbers made it clear that bad situation is getting worse.

-Black men and women have recovered barely a third of the job losses they suffered when so many businesses closed in the spring, even as white men and women have seen 60 percent of jobs return.
+Black men and women have recovered barely a third of the job losses they suffered when so many businesses closed in the spring, even as White men and women have seen 60 percent of jobs return.

 Centuries of discrimination pushed Black Americans directly into the path of this economic crisis.
 Black men and women have been systematically excluded from white-collar employment, according to Bucknell University’s Nina Banks.
 Many had found work in the low-paying service sector, as well as the public sector, where discrimination is limited by legislation.